ritesrnjn/ngqs/README.md

 # Angular QuickStart

-This repository holds Angular boilerplate for building fast, robust, and adaptable web apps or sites.
+This repository can be referred to understand the compilation steps of an Angular application.
+Do not use this setup for production apps.

 ## Table of Contents
 1. [Technologies](#technologies)